Technician Economy

 That is a regional technician capacity problem.

-The Technician Economy Institute helps regions identify and organize around this shared challenge — providing the language, research, convening structure, and mobilization framework needed to move from fragmented hiring pressure to coordinated technician capacity-building.
+The Technician Economy Foundry helps regions identify and organize around this shared challenge; providing the language, research, convening structure, and mobilization framework needed to move from fragmented hiring pressure to coordinated technician capacity-building.

 explore the technician economy™ framework →